wp-plugins/announcement-bar/readme.txt

 **New**: A cookie is added and deleted when you toggle the bar open and closed.
 Depending on the position of the bar when you leave the page is where it will be when you re-visit the site.

-For question please visit my blog @ [http://austinpassy.com](http://austinpassy.com/wordpress-plugins/announcement-bar/)
+For question please visit my blog @ [http://austin.passy.co](http://austin.passy.co/wordpress-plugins/announcement-bar/)

 **The Link**
-Please be awware when publishing a post, as of right now, you have to fill in the content with non-html text and add a link into the link field.
+Please be aware when publishing a post, as of right now, you have to fill in the content with non-html text and add a link into the link field.
 This link is really the permalink and is what gets counted when clicked on.
-It will also revert to the home page if missing, and not count againts the counter.
+It will also revert to the home page if missing, and not count against the counter.
 If you're getting 404 issues when visiting the permalink page, please refer to the FAQ section.

 == Installation ==